lastweek/lastweek.github.io/docs/notes/linux/linux-rcu.md

 1. [RCU Usage In the Linux Kernel: One Decade Later](https://pdos.csail.mit.edu/6.828/2017/readings/rcu-decade-later.pdf)
 2. http://blog.foool.net/wp-content/uploads/linuxdocs/RCU.pdf

+I write this note as I read the related blog and the code.
+So my understanding expressed in this note is sequential.
+After reading various blogs and the kernel source code, I did reach a good conclusion and have a good understanding in the end.

 ## Notes

 RCU is just brilliant but also painfully hard to understand in the first place.
-I want to walk through how RCU is actually implemented in the kernel and take some notes.
+I want to walk through how RCU is actually implemented in the kernel and take some notes (Oct 23, 2021).

 The `synchronize_rcu()` is the most interesting function.
 By definition, it will only return after making sure no other CPUs are still in the reader side critical section.